olivernn/lunr-site/source/guides/searching.html.md

 The above example will match documents that contain either "foo" or "bar".
 Documents that contain _both_ will score more highly and will be returned first.

+## Scoring

+The score (also known as relevance) of a document is calculated by the [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) algorithm, along with other factors such as [boosts](#Boosts).
+You don't need to worry too much about the details of how BM25 works;
+to summarize, the more a search term occurs in a single document, the more that term will increase that document's score, but the more a search term occurs in the overall _collection_ of documents, the less that term will increase a document's score.

+For example, let's say you're indexing a collection of documents about JavaScript testing libraries.
+The terms "JavaScript", "library", and "test" may occur very frequently throughout the entire collection, so finding a document that mentions one of these terms isn't very significant.
+However, if you're searching for "integration test", only three documents in the collection have the term "integration" in them, and _one_ of them mentions "integration" many times, that will bring the score for that one document higher up.

 ## Wildcards

 Lunr supports wildcards when performing searches.
 A wildcard is represented as an asterisk (`*`) and can appear anywhere in a search term.
 For example, the following will match all documents with words beginning with "foo":